Erasmus School of Economics minor: new economic thinking & social entrepreneurship (15 ECTS credits)

 Even though more and more companies acknowledge their responsibility to contribute to global issues like climate change, poverty and resource scarcity, they often struggle to develop new business models and value propositions that help to guide and accelerate transitions to a sustainable economy and society.
 Examples are new business models based on circular/sharing economy, social entrepreneurship or impact investment.
 To embody this mindset and further empower you, the minor is linked to BlueCity010, a hub for new entrepreneurship which includes ‘Aloha’, ‘Rotterzwam’ and ‘Fruitleather’.

 This minor is made possible by professor Karen Maas from Impact Centre Erasmus and the DRIFT team.
 In May 2019, you will be able to sign up for the academic year 2019-2020 here.
+The minor will take place from September 2 until Oktober 15, 2019.
 Interested in learning more about this minor and how you can contribute to it?
 Feel free to send an email to firstname.lastname@example.org.